March 10, 2020 – Thus starts my Decameron

 Washington State now has 769 confirmed cases, double from what we had 4 days ago, which exceeds the scientific predictions that numbers would double every 5-7 days.
 Gun sales soar.
 COVID-19 takes out our elders, guns are the 2nd largest cause of death among our children.
 It looks like millennials will rule after this is all over.

 We are now following the trajectory for Italy – but in the absence of adequate testing, we don’t have much info to go on.
 Governors are now taking the lead, shutting down all but essential businesses as of today.
 They are pissed off at the lack of direction from the Federal level.

 - Grocers, pharmacies and medical providers remain open.

 - Restaurants are restricted to drive-through with pick-up at a socially distanced 6 feet.

 - Theaters, coffee shops, barbers, fitness centers are closed.

 Today starts the second week of The Great Isolation.
 Things are better.
 I have established a new routine, starting work at 7:30 and immersing myself in projects that keep me off the news.

 - Europe COVID-19 cases are now in double digits.

 - US cases are 7,786 which is about a thousand more than yesterday.
 An hour later, cases went up to 9,345.

-- US deaths were 145 but went up by 5 an hour later.
+- US deaths are 150.
 Washington State still leads at 68 deaths, twice as many as yesterday.